 For higher boiling point (and/or lower vapour pressure) solvents, drying may take considerably longer (up to ten minutes in some cases) and therefore these solvents are most commonly used either as additives or with additional drying steps (covered in later sections).

-Probably the most important aspect to consider is the spin coating method to use to dispense the solution - either a static dispense or a dynamic dispense.
+Probably the most important aspect to consider is the spin coating method used to dispense the solution - either a static dispense or a dynamic dispense.

 In a static dispense the solution is placed upon the substrate while it is stationary and usually the entire substrate is covered in the solution before rotation begins.
 The spin coater is then started and brought up to required speed as fast as possible.

 In a dynamic dispense the substrate is first started spinning and allowed to reach the desired spin speed before the solution is dispensed into the centre of the substrate.
 The centripetal force then rapidly pulls the solution from the middle of the substrate across the entire area before it dries.